Sacrificed On Spring Break: The Satanic Drug Cult Murder Of Mark Kilroy

 Each victim had fallen prey to Los Narcos-Satanicos’ belief that by upping the numbers and intensity of their ritual killings, the gang would become impervious to bullets and bombs, and eventually gain sufficient supernatural powers to conquer the entire planet.
 That is not, of course, what happened.

-Authorities rounded up the local Los Narcos-Satanicos sadsacks and tossed them to whatever horrible fates must have awaited them in Mexican prisons.
+Authorities rounded up the local Los Narcos-Satanicos and tossed them to whatever fates awaited them in Mexican prisons.

 A frantic international manhunt commenced, then, for the gang’s two terrifying overlords: Adolfo de Jesus Costanzo, known as El Padrino (“The Godfather”), 26; and Sara Aldrete, known as La Bruja (“The Witch”), 24.
 The pair ruled Los Narcos-Satanicos as the cult’s all-powerful high priest and high priestess.